Why Is Livestock Grazing Still Permitted in Federal Wilderness Areas?

 Updates

-Congressmen Jared Huffman (D-CA) and Adam Smith (D-WA) both won reelection in November 2024.
+In November 2024 Congressmen Jared Huffman (D-CA) and Adam Smith (D-WA) both won reelection.

-During a phone call on April 21, the Tonto’s range program manager Chandler Mundy said that the Reavis-Tortilla allotment had been initially authorized for use after the 2021 Telegraph Fire as an emergency forage reserve for one of the forest’s permittees affected by the fire.
+During a phone call on April 21, the Tonto’s range program manager Chandler Mundy said that the Reavis-Tortilla allotment had been temporarily authorized for use after the 2021 Telegraph Fire as an emergency forage reserve for one of the forest’s permittees affected by the fire.
 (The Reavis-Tortilla allotment had burned just two years earlier in the 2019 Woodbury Fire.)
-Mundy claimed the permittees paid to have some of the allotment’s fences rebuilt, and after a NEPA review, they were issued a regular grazing permit based upon the allotment's 1985 EA/Decision Notice and 1990 AMP.
-(The NEPA Sufficiency Review file obtained in response to FOIA request #2025-FS-R3-06421-F wasn't dated.)
+Mundy claimed the permittee paid to have some of the allotment’s fences rebuilt, and after a NEPA review, they were issued a regular grazing permit based upon the allotment’s 1985 EA and decision, along with its 1990 AMP.
+That decision had called for the conversion of the existing yearling operation to a yearlong cow/calf system.
+But that didn’t happen, so the existing authorization for up to 1,000 yearlings up to 7 months, from November 1 to May 31, remained in place.
+(The NEPA Sufficiency Review, obtained in response to FOIA request #2025-FS-R3-06421-F, wasn’t dated.)

-Keep in mind that all of this was going on during the recent revision of the Tonto's LMP, and was never mentioned by the forest's staff during that process, even though the authorization of grazing on long-vacant allotments was an identified issue.
+Keep in mind that all of this was going on during the recent revision of the Tonto’s Land Management Plan (LMP), and was never mentioned by the forest’s staff during that process, even though the authorization of grazing on long-vacant allotments was an identified issue.